-It may temporarily put a mar on your credit report, but bankruptcy also offers you a fresh start.
+It may temporarily put a mark on your credit report, but the bankruptcy process also offers you a fresh start.
 If you’re besieged with financial problems leaving you unable to pay your debts, filing for bankruptcy could very well be the solution.
 To avoid any misstep, get some legal advice on your potential bankruptcy case right away.

 Which Bankruptcy Chapter Should I File?

 There are different types of bankruptcy detailed in the United States bankruptcy code.
 The two most common for personal bankruptcy are Chapter 7 and Chapter 13.
 What are the requirements and benefits of each one?